Arroz Colorido colorful Mexican rice on red plate with fresh thyme

 • Sriracha sauce

 You can use this colorful Mexican rice as a base for tacos, burritos, or enchiladas along with higher protein foods of your choice.
-Finally, top it with cooked peppers, shredded lettuce, tomatoes, avocado, or jalapenos for extra crunch or spice!
+Finally, top it with cooked or raw peppers, shredded lettuce, tomatoes, avocado, vegan shredded cheese or sour cream, and/or jalapenos!

 Cooking Tips